ifindev/feature-focus-react-architecture/README.md

 Unfortunately, for teams/people that are working on serious applications,this kind of advice is not that helpful since trial & error would end up costing a lot of money and time in the process.
 What they actually need are a clear and opiniated way to organize their files (i.e. app architecture) as a guidance.
 So that they can move fast delivering features, without getting stuck forever on deciding what kind of architecture they should use.

-After several years working with React and having the same frustration, I decided to open source my own React app architecture which I called a `Feature Focus React Architecture`.
+After several years working with React and having the same frustration, I finally came up my own React app architecture which I called a `Feature Focus React Architecture`.
 This is not a perfect architecture.
 This is also not a Clean Architecture, the kind of architecture that is used heavily in most backend applications.
 But I think, this architecture serves the need to provide a nice separation of concerns and also for quickly delivering feature on the Frontend application with React.

 These architecture are not entirely created by myself.
 I have combined and adjusted the file structure from multiple inspirations.
 From the architecture that is used at my work, and also from several articles as follows: